Furkan-Boncuk/Java102/README.md

 # Java102
-My projects on www.patika.dev java102 courses
+The notes or the homework of the java102 courses on www.patika.dev